 Legal Separation: A Middle Ground

 Some older couples opt for a legal separation instead of a divorce.
 This is most common when couples want to live apart and be legally separated, but they do not want to divorce because it will terminate a benefit they receive.
-Perhaps they are able to obtain health insurance coverage through their spouse if they are not yet on Medicaid/Medicare, and they want to be able to maintain that private health coverage.
+Perhaps they can obtain health insurance coverage through their spouse if they are not yet on Medicaid/Medicare, and they want to be able to maintain that private health coverage.
 Or, perhaps they are very religious, and their religious beliefs prevent them from divorcing.
 A legal separation is an option.

 Annulment: Is it an option?

-• that the marriage was not consummated,
+- that the marriage was not consummated,

-• that the marriage took place without consent (i.e. both parties were intoxicated, for example),
+- that the marriage took place without consent (i.e. both parties were intoxicated, for example),

-• that the marriage was by a minor without parental consent, or
+- that the marriage was by a minor without parental consent, or

-• that the marriage is prohibited by law.
+- that the marriage is prohibited by law.

 Generally, none of these factors would be applicable to an older couple, unless the marriage was new and extremely brief and something from the above list applied.